SPLED461:

 echolalia, use of picture communication systems, pragmatic language deficits, inability to understand sarcasm

-toe-walking, trouble holding a pencil
+toe-walking, difficulty holding a pencil

 repetitive behaviors and restricted interests